endeavouros-team/endeavouros-sway-setup/README.md

 ./install
 ```
 **what will this do?**
-This script automates the installation and deployment of a pre-configured Sway window manager environment for a specified user on an EndeavourOS system.
-It clones configuration and tool repositories, installs required package dependencies via pacman, deploys custom dotfiles and helper scripts, configures greetd as the display manager, and enables necessary systemd services.
+This script backs up existing user configuration files to a timestamped folder before cloning and installing EndeavourOS Sway dotfiles, tools, and system package dependencies.
+It then configures greetd and systemd services for the Sway session, applies custom helper tools and desktop settings, and cleans up temporary installation files.

 ## Install over EndeavourOS ISO/installer: